top of page

 St Piran Silver Cufflinks, Sennen Jewellery

-The national flag of Cornwall is Saint Piran's Flag, which features a white cross on a black backdrop.
 The black background and the white cross stand for the white tin flowing from the black rock, signifying the victory of good over evil.

 Cornish Tin Cornish Shield Cufflinks, Sennen Jewellery